 The American Honda Foundation

 The American Honda Foundation (AHF) was established to commemorate Honda’s 25th anniversary in the United States and to show our appreciation for America’s support of our brand throughout the years.
-AHF provides grants to U.S. non-profits working in the areas of youth development and scientific education and provides assistance for communities in need.
+AHF provides grants to U.S. non-profits working in the areas of youth and scientific education and provides assistance for communities in need.
 Since 1984, the Foundation has awarded more than $32 million to organizations collectively serving approximately 115 million people in every state in the U.S.

 AHF supports efforts that reflect the basic tenets, beliefs and philosophies of Honda companies: imaginative, creative, youthful, forward-thinking, scientific, humanistic and innovative.
 We support youth education with a specific focus on the STEM (science, technology, engineering and mathematics) subjects and the environment.